What are Elements?

 Sometimes, you don't know you want to create an element when you first start working on a project, but later realize you are copying and pasting the same group many time in the project.

 Wouldn't it be nice if you could just turn an existing group into an element?

 Just tap the group to select it, then tap the button to open the overflow menu, then just tap Save to My Elements on the overflow menu.

 All of your elements are available on the Elements tab when you first open Alight Motion.

 To edit any element, just tap the element you would like to edit.

 To rename any element, tap the element you would like to rename to open it, then tap the element name at the top of the screen to change it.

 To delete or duplicate any element, long-press the element to select it (you can tap additional elements to add them to the selection), then tap to delete all selected elements, or to duplicate all selected elements.

 How to Share Elements

-Next, tap to open the share menu, and tap Export Project Package (note: this feature requires an Alight Motion membership and you must be signed in to your Alight Motion account to use it).
+Next, tap to open the share menu, and then tap Project Package (note: this feature requires an Alight Motion membership and you must be signed in to your Alight Motion account to use it).